 The College of Engineering and Applied Science at CU Boulder is one of the top-ranked engineering schools in the nation.

-U.S. News & World Report ranks the college of engineering 30th and our mechanical engineering graduate program 19th among public universities.
+U.S. News & World Report ranks the mechanical engineering undergraduate program 16th among public universities.

 A mechanical engineering degree prepares you for a career in a variety of fields including design, research, and manufacturing.
 Our mechanical engineering graduates work in:

 Your degree will have strong earning potential.
 The average starting salary for new CU Boulder mechanical engineering graduates is $52,782, with a median salary of $63,000, according to our most recent survey of new alumni (2015).
 After three years, alumni report earning an average of $73,000.

 Recent employers of CU Boulder mechanical engineering graduates include: